mighdoll/mighdoll-site/src/content/blog/ModernIntersection.md

 ```

 The key change is to `infer I extends U` instead of just `infer I`.
-With that change, TypeScript keeps better track of the constraint on `I`.
+With that tiny change, TypeScript now keeps better track of the constraint on `I`.
 And that fixes the [failure][Intersection-Fails]
 described in the previous [post][combining-records].